Where & How to Register & Vote

 The Pennsylvania Primary Election will be held on Tuesday, May 21, 2019.

 Most state Primary Elections are held between May and September.
 View this calendar of state Primary Election dates to find out when your state’s Primary Election is held.
 This calendar also provides you with important information about voter registration deadlines and absentee ballot request deadlines in your state, along with other state voting requirements.

 Where to Vote: Should I Vote in Pennsylvania or my Home State?

 To decide where you should vote, consider where you feel more connected and informed about local issues.
+College students spend the majority of their year in the town of their educational institution, and it’s perfectly legal and ethical to vote in your college town.
 You might also consider where it would be easier for you to vote based on the timing of the election as well as the impact of where you vote.

 FAQs About Registration and Voting in all 50 States

 - Who can vote in the Pennsylvania Primary Election?

 You can vote in the Pennsylvania Primary Election if you are registered to vote at a Pennsylvania address AND registered as a political party.
 Pennsylvania has a closed primary, which allows only those who register with a political party to vote.
 Not all states are like this, so be sure to check your local requirements when determining primary eligibility.

 - Do I have to register with a political party?

 Not necessarily.
 To vote in the Pennsylvania Primary Election, you must be registered with a party in order to vote in that party’s Primary Election.
 To vote in the General Election, you do not need to be registered with a party and may vote for candidates from whichever party you choose.